-External Assessment
+External Assessment Internal Assessment

-Written examination with time allowed 3 hours

-+ 5 minutes reading time.
-The examination will

-be based on the Year 12 course, however the

-Mathematics Advanced and Extension 1

-courses are assumed knowledge and may be

-examined.

-The Year 12 course internal assessment comprises of four tasks including one assignment or investigation-style
+Written examination with time allowed 3 hours + 5 minutes reading time.
+The examination will be based on the HSC course, however the Mathematics Advanced and Extension 1 courses are assumed knowledge and may be examined. tasks in C course internal assessment comprises cluding one assignment or investigati covers the following components.

+Examination Sections Marks Component Marks

+Section I 10 Objective-response questions 10

+Objective-response questions

-Examination Sections Marks Component Marks 10 Section I 10 Objective-response questions Objective-response questions Section II 90 Questions may contain parts.
-There 90 Questions may contain parts.
+Section II 90 Questions may contain parts.
+There 90

+Questions may contain parts.
 There will be will be 37 to 42 items.
-At least two 37 to 42 items worth up to 4 or 5 marks. items will be worth 4 or 5 marks.
+At least two

+37 to 42 items.
+At least two items will be worth 4 or 5 marks. items will be worth 4 or 5 marks.

 100 100